-6.2.2 Midway seminar and midway review
+6.2.2 Half-time seminar and half-time follow-up

-After two years' net study time but before the midway review, the doctoral student must hold a departmental seminar at which he/she displays sufficient ability to:
+After two years' net study time but before the half-time follow-up, the doctoral student must hold a departmental seminar at which they display sufficient ability to:

-- orally present his/her thesis work; - discuss and analyse general and specific methods in the subject area; - independently discuss and analyse the results achieved.
+- orally present their thesis work; - discuss and analyse general and specific methods within the subject area; - independently discuss and analyse their findings.

 The oral presentation must be assessed by a person who has been admitted as a docent or who possesses scientific competence considered by the faculty board to be equivalent to that required to be admitted as a docent in the relevant subject.
 A supervisor or other person with a conflict of interest may not be an assessor.
-Conclusions and comments from the assessment must be related to the individual learning outcomes and the nature of the subject, and must be discussed with the doctoral student in conjunction with the annual review.
+Conclusions and comments from the assessment must be related to the individual intended learning outcomes and the nature of the subject, and must be discussed with the doctoral student in conjunction with the annual follow-up.

-In conjunction with the midway review the supervisor, doctoral student and a representative appointed by the faculty board must decide whether the general prospects of the programme and the thesis being completed at the department or under the research project are sufficiently good.
-If the prospects are not deemed to be sufficiently good, this should primarily be rectified through regular review and planning.
+In conjunction with the half-time follow-up the supervisor, the doctoral student and a representative appointed by the faculty board must decide whether the general prospects of the programme and the thesis being completed at the department or under the research project are sufficiently good.
+If the prospects are not deemed to be sufficiently good, this should primarily be rectified through regular follow-up and planning.
 If this is not sufficient, please refer to chapter 7.